Neurojedi/Biofunctions/alignment/README.md

 **16. SharedKmers:** This file contains `SharedKmers` functions that can be used to get all k-mers shared by these strings, in the form of ordered pairs (x, y) corresponding to starting positions of these k-mers in the respective strings.

-**17. ChromosomeToCycle:** This file contains `get_cycle` function that returns sequence Nodes of integers between 1 and 2n resulting from applying ChromosomeToCycle to Chromosome.
+**17. ChromosomeToCycle:** This file contains `get_cycle` function that returns sequence nodes of integers between 1 and 2n resulting from applying ChromosomeToCycle to Chromosome.

 **18. CycleToChromosome:** This file contains `get_chromosome` function that returns chromosome, Chromosome containing n synteny blocks resulting from applying CycleToChromosome to Nodes.

-**19. GraphToGenome:** This file contains `GraphToGenome` function that returns genome P corresponding to this genome graph (The implementation below is for the assignment of the Course and I used an altered version in TwoBreakSorting).
+**19. GraphToGenome:** This file contains `GraphToGenome` function that returns genome P corresponding to the genome graph.